 Jesuit Mission Fellowship

-The Office of Mission and Ministry (OMM) and the Center for Undergraduate Research and Creative Inquiry (CURCI) are thrilled to co-sponsor student-faculty scholarship and/or creative inquiry addressing the four Universal Apostolic Preferences, see below.
-Fellowships are to support student-faculty scholarship and/or creative inquiry at Gonzaga University that center on one of the four Universal Apostolic Preferences.
+The Office of Mission Integration and the Center for Undergraduate Research & Creative Inquiry (CURCI) are thrilled to co-sponsor student-faculty scholarship and/or creative inquiry addressing the four Universal Apostolic Preferences, see below.
+Fellowships are to support academic-year student-faculty scholarship and/or creative inquiry at Gonzaga University that center on one of the four Universal Apostolic Preferences.

 - Eden Alderman, Class of 2023, Political Science Major, (faculty mentor: Esther Matthews): "The Impact of Continuity of Care on Mental Health and Substance Use Treatment Outcomes and Recidivism"

 - Hailey Hubbard, Class of 2023, Psychology Major, (faculty mentor: Esther Matthews): "A Dual Stigma: Barriers to education access for formerly incarcerated students who experience issues with mental health"